Skip to content

 Copper Parts Machined and Finished at MakerStage

 MakerStage machines copper and coordinates surface finishing through our verified supplier network.
-Upload your drawing — specify the finish you need, and we will confirm availability, cost, and lead time before production begins.
-Free DFM review included on every order.
+Upload your drawing with the finish you need so quote-stage review can confirm availability, cost, and lead time before release.

 Section 5 of 5